-The federal Endangered Species Act (ESA), lalong with its state counterparts, has long been a major flash point in the "property rights" debate.
+The federal Endangered Species Act (ESA),1 along with its state counterparts, has long been a major flash point in the "property rights" debate.
 In the ESA context, the debate has had at least two parts.
 First, to what extent should, and to what extent does, the ESA restrict the use of privately owned land?
-Second, given that restrictions on land uses and other property-related activities are imposed under the ESA, to what extent does the Takings Clause of the Fifth Amendment demand compensation of the property owner?
+Second, given that restrictions on land uses and other property-related activities are imposed under the ESA, to what extent does the Takings Clause of the Fifth Amendment2 demand compensation of the property owner?
 This second question - the "takings" implications of the ESA - is our subject here.

-Much has been written about which, if any, impacts on property owners by wildlife protection laws such as the ESA must be compensated as Fifth Amendment takings.
-In 1993, CRS provided a comprehensive analytic review of how the takings issue had played out under the ESA and other federal and state wildlife laws.
-This new report, reviewing the takings court decisions involving the ESA, was done for two reasons.
-First, there has been a burst of judicial activity in recent years adjudicating takings challenges to the ESA.
-One case in particular, Tulare Lake Basin Water Storage District v.
-United States (discussed in Section IV), garnered national headlines amid controversy over the United States' decision to settle following the trial court's widely questioned ruling that a taking occurred - particularly given the important issues in the case.
-Second, recent political shifts in the Congress enhance the likelihood that the 109th Congress may see enactment of
+Much has been written about which, if any, impacts on property owners by wildlife protection laws such as the ESA must be compensated as Fifth Amendment takings.3 In 1993, CRS provided a comprehensive analytic review of how the takings issue had played out under the ESA and other federal and state wildlife laws.4 This newer report simply reviews the takings court decisions involving the ESA.
+These decisions illustrate the types of private property impacts that occur under the ESA and how takings law regards them.